What Keeps You Up at Night?

 - How will we enact our retention process?

-As you are reviewing files in the next few weeks, start thinking of the students you are looking at as “Graduates” and thinking about the role you will continue to play in getting them there. (whatever that means to your school–8th graders are graduates too).
-As Janice Crampton of AISAP so aptly points out, the relationship with these families is not a 1-year transaction.
+As you are reviewing files in the next few weeks, start thinking of the students you are looking at as “graduates” and think about the role you will continue to play in getting them there (whatever that means to your school–8th graders are graduates too).
+And remember, the relationship with these families is not a 1-year transaction.

 Retention starts now.
 Are you ready?